-Our goal at St. Patrick School is that each child is learning, therefore if a student does not do well (receives a grade below 70%) on a test, then test corrections may be made in the hopes that the student will gain the knowledge he or she should know to move forward in a class.
-It is the teachers' discretion whether test corrections will be offered based on certain requirements leading up to the test.
+Our goal at St. Patrick School is that each child is learning, therefore if a student does not do well (receives a grade below 70%) on a test, then test corrections can be made in the hopes that the student will gain the knowledge he or she should know to move forward in a class.
+Students may receive a /4 of a point for each correct answer up to 70% on the test.